-Welcome to The Pod People Film Festival, The Dork Report’s third mini movie retrospective.
+Welcome to The Pod People Film Festival, our third mini movie retrospective.
 After catching up with Ridley Scott and George A. Romero, we now take a look at four adaptations of Jack Finney’s novel The Body Snatchers, plus one unofficial homage / satire.

 Philip Kaufman’s re-imagining of Don Siegel’s 1956 classic paranoid nightmare Invasion of the Body Snatchers immediately signals its uniqueness with a strange and beautifully abstract opening sequence.
 Psychedelic spores float off the surface of an alien planet, traverse through outer space, and fall to Earth as gelatinous rain.
 A glimpse of a newspaper headline describes a simultaneous epidemic of “spider webbing,” an ominous portent of what turns out to be the desiccated remains of the invaders’ victims.